 Manufacturer of toilet, Thetford Corp., offers a complete line of deodorants, chemicals, and other convenience products for your use.
 Your dealer can assist you with these needs and may already have them in stock.

-To add water
+To flush water with chemicals in the tank.
+This helps the flow of wastes and reduces solid waste build-up.